RandomKiddo/ChocolateMod/README.md

 <sub>Creative Director</sub>

-I am Majoring in neuroscience at The Ohio State University.
+I am majoring in neuroscience at The Ohio State University.
 I am an Eagle Scout with troop 200.
 I like going distance biking.
 I enjoy playing video games and hanging out with friends.
 I am a violin player.
 I also enjoy playing sports casually with friends.

 Years Active on Project: N/A